 I have experienced my fair share of runner’s highs, I have clocked tens of thousands of miles, and have worn out close to 50 pairs of sneakers and racing flats over the past 12 years.
 These are things I can’t forget, no matter how far I am from lacing up my sneakers and gliding out the door.

 “If I’m not grateful, then who am I?”

 Gratitude is something runners have but often forget.
 And it's something injured runners must never lose.

 It can be tough.
 I know it.
 As I sit here pecking away at my keyboard I agonize in my head all the fitness I am losing.
 How I’m missing out on scoring points for my running club.
 How I can’t use my usual method of stress-relief (running) after a long day of writing.
 How I miss it.

 But instead of driving myself crazy lamenting over what I’m missing, I focus on what I’m doing.
 My injuries have given me the opportunity to slow down and spend more time at my desk.
 So I feel a lot less rushed when it comes to meeting deadlines and pitching new stories.
 I’m home all day with the cat and the dog, who don’t seem to mind one bit.

 Injury forces a runner to reevaluate their goals.
 I am no Olympian.
 I am fast, but not the fastest.
 There is no need for me to truly “compete.”
-When I can come back from running, there will be no more racing for me every weekend, as I had been doing.
+When I can come back to running, there will be no more racing for me every weekend, as I had been doing.
 Instead, I’ll carefully pick and choose the races I want to compete in.
 I’ll be happy with a few easy runs a week.

 Injured or well, slow or fast, a runner is a runner.
 It’s an identity that cannot be taken away.